On the Lucas and Lehmer sequences in Dedekind domains: Introduction

 \subsection{Background and motivation}

-Given a sequence $(a_n)_{n \ge 1}$ of the rational integers $\Z$, a prime divisor of a term $a_n$ is called \textit{primitive} if it divides no earlier term.
+Given a sequence $(a_n)_{n \ge 1}$ of the rational integers $\Z$, it is called a \textit{divisibility sequence} if $a_m \mid a_n$ whenever $m \mid n$, and it is called a \textit{strong divisibility sequence} if $\gcd(a_m, a_n) = a_j$ with $j = \gcd(m,n)$ for any positive integers $m, n$.
+In addition, for $n \ge 2$, a prime divisor of the $n$-th term $a_n$ is called \textit{primitive} if it does not divide $a_k$ for any $k$ with $1 \le k <n$.
 The history of studying primitive prime divisors started in the 19th century with work of Bang \cite{Bang} and Zsigmondy \cite{Zsig}, which is now called Zsigmondy's theorem and says that every term beyond the sixth in the sequence $(a^n - b^n)_{n \ge 1}$ has a primitive prime divisor, where $a,b$ are positive coprime integers.
 This theorem was independently rediscovered by Birkhoff and Vandiver \cite{BV}.

 Carmichael \cite{Car} established an analogue of Zsigmondy's theorem for the Lucas sequence $((a^n - b^n)/(a-b))_{n \ge 1}$, where $a, b$ are real algebraic integers such that $a/b$ is not a root of unity, and $a+b$ and $ab$ are coprime integers in $\Z$.
 Ward \cite{Ward} obtained such a result for the Lehmer sequence $(s_n)_{n \ge 1}$ with $s_n = (a^n - b^n)/(a-b)$ for odd $n$ and $s_n = (a^n - b^n)/(a^2-b^2)$ for even $n$, where $a,b$ are real, and $(a+b)^2$ and $ab$ are coprime integers in $\Z$.
-All these results, including Zsigmondy's theorem, were extended to any number field (that is, $a, b$ do not need to be real) by Schinzel \cite{Sch} (see \cite{PS} for an earlier work).
+All these results, including Zsigmondy's theorem, were extended to any number field (that is, $a$ and $b$ are relatively prime integers of a number field such that $a/b$ is not a root of unity) by Schinzel \cite{Sch} in an effective but not explicit manner (see \cite{PS} for an earlier work), which was first made explicitly by Stewart \cite{Stewart}.
+Furthermore, Voutier \cite[Conjecture 1]{Voutier} conjectured that for any integer $n > 30$, the $n$-th term of a Lucas or Lehmer sequence always has a primitive prime divisor; and then in 2001, Bilu, Hanrot and Voutier \cite{BHV} proved this conjecture and so listed all the Lucas and Lehmer numbers without primitive prime divisor.
+We refer to \cite[Section 6.1]{BR} for more history about this topic.